ChronicDiseaseEpi/comorbidity_correlation_public/README.md

 To protect patient confidentiality we are not able to provide the trial data which the models were fitted to.
 However, we do provide all the code we used to extract the trial data, identify comorbidities and run the MVP model in the "Supporting" folder.
-The final cleaned model outputs are also provided:
+The final cleaned trial model outputs are:

   - GSK_omega_draws
   - GSK_trial_omega_summaries